-CT, DE, HA, IN, KY, MN, MT, PA, WA.
-A related concept is an individual may seek visitation (or custody) if the child has been residing with the individual for a certain period of time - e.g., CA, MI, NV, WI.
-The right of de facto parents to seek custody or visitation applies to couples of the same sex or different sex, even though only one of the parties is related to the child by genetics, adoption, or other bases for parenthood recognized by the state.
-This section [coupled with the definition of "de facto parent" in Section 2(3)(b)] provides that a de facto parent who has entered into an agreement with the parent "to accept full and permanent parental responsibility and to raise the child together" "has the same right to custody, visitation, or parenting time as a parent."
-Agreements between parents regarding custody of children have been held to be of "constitutional magnitude" and entitled to presumptive enforcement.
+1 CT, DE, HA, IN, KY, MN, MT, PA, WA.
+A related concept is an individual may seek visitation 2 (or custody) if the child has been residing with the individual for a certain period of time - e.g., 3 CA, MI, NV, WI.
+4 5 The right of de facto parents to seek custody or visitation applies to couples of the same 6 sex or different sex, even though only one of the parties is related to the child by genetics, 7 adoption, or other bases for parenthood recognized by the state.
+8 adoption, of other bases for parenthood recognized by the state.
+9 This In this section feoupled with (as well as in Sections 7, 8, and 9) the standards for 10 being able to obtain custody or visitation are the same within each section.
+11 12 SECTION definition of "de facto7.
+INITIAL PETITION BY AN INDIVIDUAL 12 BECTON definition of the factor.
+International first includes 13 WHO ENTERED INTO AN AGREEMENT TO ACCEPT FULL AND PERMANENT 14 PARENTAL RESPONSIBILITY.
+15 (a) This is section applies to an individual who is not a legal parent" in Section 2(3)( 16 under another state statute or in equity and who alleges he or she entered into an agreement 17 before the child's birth to accept full and permanent parental responsibility and to raise the child 18 together.
+19 (b) If the child has more than more than one parent, agreement of each parent is 20 necessary, except that if a parent has completely failed to exercise parental responsibility, the 21 agreement of that parent is not required. and the second s 22 (c) If a court determines by clear and convincing that an individual entered into a (c) if a court determines by clear and convincing that an individual entered into a 23 agreement under this section, in a record or orally, that individual has the same right to custody, 23 agreement under this section, in a record of orany, that individual has the same right to custody, 2.4 visitation on momenting time as a moment, as those visits are married durinder law of this state of hor 24 visitation, or parenting time as a parent, as those rights are provided under law of this state other 25 25 than this act. • 26 Comment 27)]This section provides that a de facto parentan individual who has entered into an 28 agreement with the parent "to accept full and permanent parental responsibility and to raise the 29 child together" "has the same right to custody, visitation, or parenting time as a parent."
+30 Agreements between parents regarding custody of children have been held to be of 31 "constitutional magnitude" and entitled to presumptive enforcement.
 In re Marriage of Coulter and Trinidad, 2012 IL 113474, 364 Ill.
 Dec.
 59, 976 N.E.2d 337, 342 (enforcing an agreement between parents regarding future relocation of the children).
 See also Frazier v.
 Goudschaal, 296 Kan.
 730, 295 P.3d 542 (2013) (enforcing a coparenting agreement between members of a same-sex couple); Fawzy v.
 Fawzy, 199 N.J.
 456, 973 A.2d 347, 350 (2009) (enforcing parents' agreement to arbitrate a custody dispute).

 In this section (as well as in Section 6 and 7) the standards for being able to obtain custody or visitation are the same.
-SECTION 6.
-INITIAL PETITION BY NON-PARENT OF CHILD IN CUSTODY OF PARENT OR DE FACTO PARENT. (a) If a child is in the custody of a parent or de facto parent, a non-parent requesting custody or visitation may file an initial petition with the court for custody of or visitation with the child if the non-parent demonstrates: (1) a substantial relationship exists between the child and the non-parent, and (2) the denial of custody or visitation to the non-parent would be a detriment to the child. (b) In a proceeding under subsection (a), a rebuttable presumption exists that the parent's or de facto parent's decision about custody and visitation is in the best interests of the child.
-To rebut the presumption, the petitioner must establish by clear and convincing evidence that: